pomerium/pomerium/docs/docs/k8s/ingress.md

 ### Supported Annotations

-Most configuration keys in non-Kubernetes deployments can be specified as annotation in a Ingress Resource definition.
+Most configuration keys in non-Kubernetes deployments can be specified as annotation in an Ingress Resource definition.
 The format is `ingress.pomerium.io/${OPTION_NAME}`.
 The expandable list below contains the annotations available, which behave as described in our reference documentation (with links to the appropriate reference documentation).

 ::: details Pomerium-Standard Annotations